epccs/RPUno/Uart/README.md

 Minimalized Interrupt-driven UART code based in part on <https://github.com/hwstar/avr-uart>, with added streams based in part on <https://github.com/andygock/avr-uart>

-With optiboot installed run 'make bootload' and it will compile and then flash the MCU the same way Arduino does, but without any Arduino stuff.
+With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.

 ```
 rsutherland@conversion:~/Samba/RPUno/Uart$ make bootload